Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 Operate like above, try to run the command ` python model/PGD_Attack_WER.py --attack PGD_ASR_Attack` to check the WER result of 2 audio examples without any defenses.

-#### Please refer to the results in the [Result_of_Defense](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) for IMP/C&W Attack and the [Result_PGD_Attack](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_PGD_Attack.txt) for PGD Attack to determine if you are running the commands below correctly.
+#### Please refer to the results in the [Result_of_Attack](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Attack.txt) for IMP/C&W Attacks and the [Result_PGD_Attack](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_PGD_Attack.txt) for the PGD Attack to determine if you are running the commands below correctly.

 ## Voice Defenses against Adversarial Examples

 On the other hand, you can add commonly used defense methods against the adeversarial examples.

-#### Please refer to the results in the [Result_of_Defense](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) for IMP/C&W Attack and the [Result_PGD_Attack](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_PGD_Attack.txt) for PGD Attack to determine if you are running the commands below correctly.
+#### Please refer to the results in the [Result_of_Defense](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) for defenses against IMP/C&W Attacks and the [Result_PGD_Attack](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_PGD_Attack.txt) for defense against the PGD Attack to determine if you are running the commands below correctly.

 ### Implemention of Gaussian Defense against IMP ASR Attack